moorhen-coot/Moorhen/README.md

 `git pull`
 `./emsdk install latest`
 `./emsdk activate latest`
-(Moorhen is known to build successfully with emscripten version 4.0.15, the 17th September 2025 release.)
+(Moorhen is known to build successfully with emscripten version 4.0.23 - the 10th January 2026 release, and several earlier versions.)

 2. Each time you want to use emscripten:
 `source ./emsdk_env.sh`